 Researches have shown that a minor flood occurs every 2 to 3 years and a major flood every 10 years.
 The wet and dry periods in this arid desert environment are very unpredictable.
 Therefor which river flows and possibly brings water to the lake varies.
 Flood waters can take 3 to 10 months to reach Kati Thanda.

 Floods happened in 1886-87, 1889-1890, 1916-17, 1950, 1955, 1974-77, 1999-2001, 2004, 2007 and 2009-2012.
 We have seen some water, mainly in North Lake Eyre and in the northern rivers in Jan, April and May 2015; Jan, Feb, April and August 2016.
+2019 was fantastic for Channel Country while last year, 2025, was a big flood for Lake Eyre and Channel Country.
 In strong La Nina years the lake can fill and who really knows, a huge flooding event could just be around the corner.

 The Australian Pelican, Banded Stilt, Sharp-tailed Sandpipers, Silver Gulls, Red-necked Avocets and Caspian Terns are some of the birds found here.
 Birds will breed in huge numbers side by side in response to the abundant water and food resource.
 Once the lake dries, birds and other animals move to waterholes.
 Plant and animal populations keep declining, birds will eventually migrate.